-Provides a biblical perspective on ethics, and social morality, responsibility relationship to individual leaders, organizations, the community, and global society.
-The interrelated nature of ethics, morality, and social issues is reviewed along with how societal views and actions influence and impact organizational performance. decision-making Emphasis on the responsibility of Christian leaders related to these topics that influence and shape organizational culture, policy, practice, and people.
+Provides a biblical perspective on ethics, morality, and social responsibility in relationship to individual leaders, organizations, the community, and global society.
+The interrelated nature of ethics, morality, and social issues is reviewed along with how societal views and actions influence and impact organizational performance.
+Emphasis on the decision-making responsibility of Christian leaders related to these topics that influence and shape organizational culture, policy, practice, and people.
 Prerequisites: MBA 501, 630